 Company seals are still legally required in many countries.
-If a UK company undertakes business abroad or with foreign customers or suppliers, they may be required (or find it prudent) to use a company seal on formal documents.
-If not, they run the risk that a legal document may not be recognised as valid by overseas lawyers or courts.
+If a UK company undertakes business abroad or with foreign customers or suppliers, they may be required – or find it prudent – to use a company seal on formal documents.
+If not, they risk a legal document not being recognised as valid by overseas lawyers or courts.
 Even where a document is ultimately recognised as valid without a company seal, the company may waste time and money in getting to that position which could have been saved by applying a seal in the first instance.

 3 Security and control

-A company may wish still to seal documents as a means of protection against forgery, which signatures can be susceptible to.
-As a company will usually have a single seal, the use of which will be carefully monitored, it can also provide a measure of internal control for the business.
+A company may seal documents to help protect against forgery, which signatures can be susceptible to.
+The use of a company’s seal will be closely monitored.
+It can therefore also provide a measure of internal control for the business.

 4 Ensuring proper execution of documents

 Some companies prefer the formality and consistency offered by use of a company seal.
-It can help prevent any questions of irregularity or improper execution of a document, for example an invalid combination of signatories.
+It can help prevent any questions of irregularity or improper execution of a document.
+For example, it will prevent an invalid combination of signatories.